arizigler/arraychecker/SwAnalysisProj/doc/README.txt

 		o.
 Press “Save”
 		p.
 Back in the “Configuration Menu” select the configuration name you just created and hit “Run”
 		q.
 From now on, this configuration will be available till the next restart of Eclipse.
 So no need to do steps g-o for another file you would like to examine.
 	The results will be shown as highlights in the source file you chose to examine.
-Hovering with the mouse over the highlighted index access will display its meaning in a pop-up balloon.
+Hovering with the mouse over the highlighted index access will display its meaning in a tooltip.